luca-m/emotime/README.md

 In detail 1vsAll multiclass method provide more less noisy detections during a live web-cam session, 1vsAllExt mode instead is able to always predict a valid state for each frame processed, but sometimes it result to be more unstable during the expression transition.

-Sorry for the lack of fine tuning and detail, but it is a spare time project at the moment.. :(
+Sorry for the lack of fine tuning and detail, but it is a spare time project at the moment..
+If you have any idea or suggestion feel free to write us!

 ## Further Development

-* ~~Validation dataset~~ (or at least something have been done)
-* Performance tuning: _Bias_ or _High Variance_ ?
-That's the matter.
-* Refactoring dataset tools in conformity to basic software engineering principles.
+* Tuning GaborBank parameters for accuracy enhancement.
+* Tuning image sizes for better real-time performance.
+* Better handle illumination, detections are good when frontal light is in place (keep it in mind when you use it with your camera).